-1. Person (Health Care Participant): encompasses individuals, families, and communities.
-The health care participant receives professional services that are directed by a licensed practitioner of the healing arts toward maintenance, improvement, or protection of health or lessening of illness, disability, or pain (US Centers for Medicare and Medicaid Services).
+1. Person: encompasses individuals, families, and communities.
+The individual person receives professional services that are directed by a licensed practitioner of the healing arts toward maintenance, improvement, or protection of health or lessening of illness, disability, or pain (US Centers for Medicare and Medicaid Services).
 Care is provided across the lifespan.
-The individual is a bio-psycho-social-spiritual being who exists in a unique environment.
-Identifying terms for the health care participant include care participant, client, resident, member, and patient.
-Health care participants demonstrate varying degrees of self-awareness, health care seeking, active care participation, consumer health information, and self-determination.
+The individual is a bio- psycho-social-spiritual being who exists in a unique environment.
+Individuals demonstrate varying degrees of self-awareness, health care seeking, active care participation, consumer health information, and self-determination.

 Environment: encompasses internal and external factors that are unique, dynamic in nature, and influence health.
-The health care participant is in continuous interaction with the unique and changing environment.
-How the health care participant interacts with the environment is influenced by multiple stimuli and developmental stage.
+The individual person is in a continuous interaction with the unique and changing environment.
+How the individual interacts with the environment is influenced by multiple stimuli and developmental stage.

-- 2. Health and Illness: encompasses a continuum based on the health care participant's perception of well-being.
+- 2. Health and Illness: encompasses a continuum based on the individual's perception of well- being.
 Health is affected throughout the life cycle by genetic and environmental factors, culture, physiological mechanisms, emotional reactions, attitudes, spiritual influences, and perceptions.
 Health promotion, protection, maintenance, and restoration are unique, dynamic processes. - 3.
 (Professional) Nursing: both an art and a science, founded on a professional body of knowledge that integrates concepts from the liberal arts and the biological, physical, psychological and social sciences.
 It is a learned profession based on an understanding of the human condition across the life span and the relationships of an individual with others and within the environment.
 Nursing is a dynamic, continually evolving discipline that employs critical thinking to integrate increasingly complex knowledge, skills, technologies, and patient care activities into evidence-based nursing practice.
 The goal of nursing for patient care in any setting is preventing illness; alleviating suffering; protecting, promoting and restoring health; and promoting dignity in dying (NCSBN definition of nursing).